Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Settings

-\paragraph{Example 2: Firm level R\&D investment and the business cycle.} The literature on the relationship between output and the R\&D investment provides mixed evidence concerning the effect of output on R\&D. As the evidence in \cite{bachmann2014investment} suggests, a particular question pertains to its heterogeneity.
+\paragraph{Example 2: Firm level R\&D investment and the business cycle.} The literature on the relationship between output and R\&D investment provides mixed evidence concerning the effect of output on R\&D, and as the evidence in \cite{bachmann2014investment} suggests, a particular question pertains to its heterogeneity.
 A version of the model estimated by \cite{aguilar-loyo_grouped_2024} is

 where $RD_{it}$ is the R\&D investment of firm $i$ in year $t$ and $X_{st}$ is the output of industry $s$.
-Setting $Y_{it} = \Delta \log RD_{it}$, $\mathbf{X}_{it} = (\Delta \log X_{st},\mathbf{W}'_{it})'$ and $\boldsymbol{\alpha}_g = (\psi_{1,g},\boldsymbol{\psi}'_{2,g})'$ corresponds to the model in \eqref{eq:main_model}. \cite{aguilar-loyo_grouped_2024} argues that group heterogeneity in the effect of output on the R\&D investment may not be substantial.
-To address this issue, they propose an estimation method that incorporates information on variance heterogeneity, but they do not formally assess the extent of heterogeneity in the coefficients across groups.
-Supposing for simplicity that $K=3$ and $G=2$, this claim can be represented as $\psi_{1,1} = \psi_{1,2}$ such that $\mathbf{r} = 0$ and $R = (1,0,0,-1,0,0)$ in \eqref{eq:main_null} as in the previous example.
-Note that the model estimated by \cite{aguilar-loyo_grouped_2024} incorporates time-varying grouped fixed effects.
-This extension of the main model is discussed in Section \ref{sec:gfe}.
+Setting $Y_{it} = \Delta \log RD_{it}$, $X_{it} = (\Delta \log X_{st},Z'_{it})'$ and $\theta_g = (\theta_{1,g},\theta'_{-1,g})'$ corresponds to the model in \eqref{eq:main_model}. \cite{aguilar-loyo_grouped_2024} argues that group heterogeneity in the effect of output on the R\&D investment may not be substantial, and proposes an estimation method that incorporates information about variance heterogeneity, but does not formally assess the extent of coefficient heterogeneity across groups.
+Supposing for simplicity that $K=3$ and $G=2$, this claim can be represented as $\theta_{1,1} = \theta_{1,2}$ such that $r = 0$ and $R = (1,0,0,-1,0,0)$ in \eqref{eq:main_null} as in the previous example.
+Note that the model estimated by \cite{aguilar-loyo_grouped_2024} incorporates time-varying GFE, an extension of the main model discussed in Section \ref{sec:gfe}.

-\paragraph{Example 3: Income and democracy.} A typical application of panel models with latent group structure is the estimation of the relationship between income and democracy. \cite{bonhomme_grouped_2015} \citep[See also][]{okui_heterogeneous_2021} estimate a model similar to
+\paragraph{Example 3: Income and democracy.} A typical application of panel models with latent group structure is the estimation of the relationship between income and democracy. \cite{bonhomme_grouped_2015} \citep[see also][]{okui_heterogeneous_2021} estimate a model similar to